 - Alt Text: It should be mentioned for all the images with the city name.

 3. Duplicate Content Optimization:

-A very common mistake that penalizes positioning in SERP is a duplicate of content.
+A very common mistake that penalizes positioning in SERP is a duplicate content.

-The Google Webmaster Tool (now Search Console) where you can register your site for free.
-You just have to look into the left side of the screen and click on “HTML improvements” you will be able to have an account of any duplicate title or description or other useful information such as knowing whether the descriptions are too short or missing.
+The Google Webmaster Tool (now Search Console) is a tool where you can register your site for free.
+You just have to look into the left side of the screen and click on “HTML improvements“.
+You will be able to have an account that provides details of any duplicate title or description.
+You can also find useful information such as knowing whether the descriptions are too short or missing.

 Often it is found, many companies copy the content from their competitors and compromise with the uniqueness of content.
 This can be verified using many tools like Siteliner or Copyscape.
 Pass your website’s URL to these tools and they will show the duplicate instances over the internet.